 Default value 1000 Description Specifies the time zone used when determining the next execution of a scheduled job.
 By default, if this setting is left blank, the local time zone is used.
-This setting is primarily for use in Axiom cloud service systems and will be configured by Kaufman Hall Software Support.
+This setting is primarily for use in Axiom Cloud systems and will be configured by Axiom Support.